Ask a doctor about a prescription for TRAMADOL/PARACETAMOL COMBIX 37.5 mg/325 mg FILM-COATED TABLETS

 Use in adults

-Unless your doctor prescribes something different, the usual starting dose for adults and adolescents over 12 years old is 2 tablets.
+Unless your doctor prescribes otherwise, the normal starting dose for adults and adolescents over 12 years of age is 2 tablets.

-If necessary, you can increase the dose, as recommended by your doctor.
+If necessary, the dose can be increased, as recommended by your doctor.
 The shortest interval between doses should be at least 6 hours.

-Do not take more than 8 tablets of Tramadol/Paracetamol Combix per day.
+Do not take more than 8 Tramadol/Paracetamol Combix tablets per day.

-Do not take Tramadol/Paracetamol Combix more frequently than your doctor has indicated.
+Do not take Tramadol/Paracetamol Combix more frequently than indicated by your doctor.

 Your doctor may increase the interval between doses:

 If you have severe liver or kidney disease, treatment with Tramadol/Paracetamol Combix is not recommended.
-If you have moderate liver or kidney problems, your doctor may prolong the dosing intervals.
+If you have moderate liver or kidney disorders, your doctor may prolong the dosing intervals.

 Tramadol/Paracetamol Combix is presented in the form of tablets for oral administration.